 Orientation Trips provide the first introduction to life at Bowdoin and are a great chance for first-year students to meet classmates, upper-class leaders, faculty, and staff members in a relaxed and informal setting.
 Orientation Trips are intended to help assist with the transition into Bowdoin life by providing an inclusive and welcoming small-group experience for all incoming students.

-We are so happy to have expanded our trip offerings to include all members of the incoming class this year.
 We hope you have a wonderful summer and we look forward to meeting you in August!